cisco-ce/roomos.cisco.com/doc/TechDocs/LocalAdminUser.md

 # Get a local admin access to your device

-If you want to do fun stuff with your personal Cisco device, such as adding extensions, crafting custom macros, designing user interface elements, or establishing personalized wallpapers, you need a local admin access to the device.
+If you want to do fun stuff with your personal Cisco device, such as adding extensions, crafting custom macros, designing user interface elements, or setting up personalized wallpapers, you need a local admin access to the device.

 🎉 Great news: This is possible for all cloud devices in personal mode.

 This guide applies to every Cisco video device in the market today, such as Board, Desk, and Room series.
 This works on cloud registered systems.

 You need to factory reset your device, create a local user and register it to Webex, using only your web browser.
-It should take approximately 15 minutes, and will give you lots of super powers.
-If your video device is on your home network, make sure your laptop is not connected to VPN, otherwise you will not be able to access the web interface of your device.
+It should take about 15 minutes, and you'll get some cool superpowers.
+Just make sure your laptop isn't using a VPN if your video device is on your home network, so you can access its web interface easily.

 This guide is also available as a step-by-step video: